Lucy Bradshaw: The Sims’ Kingmaker

 “I want to see more women coming into this business,” she told Fast Company.
 “I look at it as a business imperative.
 Companies in the video game business like Electronic Arts are going to benefit from having more women in development and in roles that bring new perspective.”

 At Maxis, she also led the development of Spore, a game that lets you create organisms and evolve them into almost any creature.
 The game, another huge success, took nearly seven years to complete and release, and after selling millions, it proved as addictive as The Sims franchise.
 Spore’s success among women points to the nurturing influence of games.
 And she flexes her nurturing muscles, balancing her work life with the needs of her two teenage daughters.
 But she’s facing challenges.

 SimCity is already causing controversy.
 Maxis held a recent “Ask Me Anything” event on Reddit, and its online business model was a hot-button topic.
 Past iterations of The Sims and SimCity involved installing discs on computers, or buying cartridges, which let you play on consoles.
 The online game, meanwhile, requires a constant connection through a smartphone, tablet or a PC.
 While some players think the online need is inconvenient, she says it’ll be offset by better graphics and higher standards of gameplay.

-SimCity requires a massive amount of computing power, so Maxis designed it to connect from the ground up, she said, showing her determination to bring the best virtual experience to you.
+SimCity requires a massive amount of computing power, so Maxis designed it to connect from the ground up, she noted, showing her determination to bring the best virtual experience to you.

 Inside the Courtroom